 How to Cook an Acorn Squash

-I love roasting acorn squash in the oven but you can certainly put them in a slow cooker or Instant-Pot too.
+I love roasting acorn squash in the oven but you can certainly put them in a slow cooker.

 - First, cut the acorn squash in half, stem to end.
 Trim off the end that has the stubble on it, if needed, so it will lay flat on the cookie sheet.